PEXANE2/azure-docs.tr-tr/articles/synapse-analytics/get-started-analyze-spark.md

    %%pyspark
    df = spark.sql("""
       SELECT PassengerCount,
-          SUM(TripDistance) as SumTripDistance,
+          SUM(TripDistanceMiles) as SumTripDistance,
-          AVG(TripDistance) as AvgTripDistance
+          AVG(TripDistanceMiles) as AvgTripDistance
       FROM nyctaxi.trip
-      WHERE TripDistance > 0 AND PassengerCount > 0
+      WHERE TripDistanceMiles > 0 AND PassengerCount > 0
       GROUP BY PassengerCount
       ORDER BY PassengerCount
    """)